fleetdm/fleet/docs/02-Deploying/03-Configuration.md

 Sets a URL prefix to use when serving the Fleet API and frontend.
 Prefixes should be in the form `/apps/fleet` (no trailing slash).

 Note that some other configurations may need to be changed when modifying the URL prefix.
-In particular, URLs that are provided to osquery via flagfile, the configuration served by Fleet, the URL prefix used by `fleetctl`, and the redirect URL set with an Identity Provider.
+In particular, URLs that are provided to osquery via flagfile, the configuration served by Fleet, the URL prefix used by `fleetctl`, and the redirect URL set with an identity provider.

 - Default value: Empty (no prefix set)
 - Environment variable: `FLEET_SERVER_URL_PREFIX`